delvelabs/hammertime/docs/reference.md

 * **loop**: Event loop used by HammerTime.
 By default, it is uvloop if available, else asyncio event loop is used.
 Except if a custom loop is required, you don't need to pass a loop to HammerTime, as the injector automatically initialize HammerTime with a default loop.
-* **request_engine**: The AioHttpEngine used to make the HTTP requests.
-The injector also pass a AioHttpEngine automatically.
+* **request_engine**: The [AioHttpEngine](#aiohttpengine-class) used to make the HTTP requests.
+The injector pass a AioHttpEngine automatically.
 A custom instance can be provided if the default values are not suitable.
 * **kb**: The knowledge base used by the heuristics.
 The injector creates an empty knowledge base by default.
 * **retry_count**: The amount of time HammerTime will send a request after the initial attempt failed.
 A retry count of 3 means that a single request can be sent up to 4 times (the inital attempt + 3 retries).
 Default is